tony-albanese/nonnas-kitchen/README.md

 + As a user, I can see list of recipes on the site so that I have the chance to learn how to cook a new dish.
 + As a logged in user, I can create a recipe so that others users can learn how to make a dish that is important to me.
 + As a logged in user, I can delete a recipe I posted so that I can remove content I no longer wish others to see.
++ As a logged in user I can edit a recipe so that I can correct any mistakes I have made.

 ## Infinite Scroll
 + As a user, I can see a list of posts in a long list so I do not have to navigate through pagination links.